abandrea/Cloud_project/project/README.md

     - The 404 status code means "Not Found," indicating that the requested file could not be found.
 This likely means that the download request was made for a file that either doesn't exist or wasn't successfully uploaded first.
     - The 200 status code means "OK," which indicates a successful file download.
 The response body "_ _ _ TEST _ _ _" suggests that the content of the downloaded file is correct.

-- For **Response Times**, The logs don't give specific response times, but if you look at the charts from the Locust interface:
+- For **Response Times**, The logs don't give specific response times, but if we look at the charts from the Locust interface:

   - The "Response Times" graph shows a trend in how long requests are taking.
 A significant increase in response time could indicate a performance bottleneck.
   - The "Total Requests per Second" graph shows the throughput of your system — how many requests it's handling per second.